travis-ci/docs-travis-ci-com/user/enterprise/platform-tips.md

 $ curl -H "Authorization: token XXXXX" https://travis.example.com/api/uptime
 ```

-If everything is up and running, it answers with a `HTTP 200 OK`.
+If everything is up and running, it answers with a `HTTP 200 OK`, or in case of failure with a `HTTP 500 Internal Server Error`.

 ## Contact Enterprise Support